 It is crucial here that you deliver a detailed breakdown of how you intend to allocate the resources that you will gain.
 Most often, this flow is redistributed based on the experience of the investor in later negotiations.

 This section isn't essential, but adding a finishing touch to the whole pitch can be beneficial.
 In this section, you can include a few key metrics that further increase confidence in your plan.
 These can include:

 These metrics will solidify the ground you have gained and allow your investor to have a complete picture from start to finish of your product journey and its eventual performance in the market.

 Get Started NOW!

 Now that you have a clear idea and some inspiration to help you craft the perfect business plan pitch deck, you can get started and create your very own pitch deck presentation.
-Wow your potential investors and get that necessary funding you need to get your startup off the ground.
+Impress your potential investors and get the necessary funding you need to get your startup off the ground.

 Remember one crucial point: always provide a high level of confidence, reliability, and provability in the data you present to enable viewers to verify your claims independently if needed.
 We believe in you, and you should believe in you too!

 Good luck and Godspeed!